danlentz/clj-hangman/README.md

 ### Words

+At the most basic level, the computations performed by this hangman implementation are all powered by a triple-store indexed graph database.
+On top of this generic data architecture, though, the game of hangman decomposes nicely into an upper-level API for working with letters and words.

 #### Letter Occurances

-Occurances of a letter in a given word are represented by a bitmap indicating each position in which that letter is found.
+The examples triple-store above is a simplified model used to illustrate the basic mechanics and operation of graph structure and indexing.
+We will now examine the actual triples representation used to index the position of letter occurances for the words in the provided corpus.
+Occurances of a letter in a given word are actually represented by a bitmap indicating each position in which that letter is found.
 This allows all occurance positions to be encoded with a single, 64-bit integer, or, zero if the letter does not occur at all.
 So, occurances of 'E' in "EVERYWHERE" would be represented as follows:

       EVERYWHERE <- word
       ..........